rudneir2/Security-Review-draft/README.md

 ## 12. FAQ

-### Do I need to be at Level 300 in every Security pillar (Network, Identity, Infrastructure, Endpoint, App, and Data) to deliver a Security Review?
+### Do I need to be at least at Level 200 in every Security pillar (Network, Identity, Infrastructure, Endpoint, App, and Data) to deliver a Security Review?

-While it would be ideal to have Level 300 expertise in each security pillar, it’s understandable that achieving this level of skill across all areas can be challenging.
+While it would be ideal to have Level 200 expertise in each security pillar, it’s understandable that achieving this level of skill across all areas can be challenging.
 However, to effectively review and secure an environment, it’s crucial to understand how that environment functions as thoroughly as possible.
 Take networking, for example.
 The more you know about Azure VNET, UDR, VPN, Private Endpoint, DNS, Load Balancers, and other network components, the better you can implement security using tools like NSGs, ASGs, Firewalls, DDOS protection, Web Application Firewalls, and more.

-If you're not yet at Level 300, you should aim to reach at least Level 200 in each area.
+If you're not yet at Level 200, you should aim to reach at least Level 200 in each area simply by learning all Microsoft Learn documents and applying those skills in your Azure portal.

+Another strategy is to shadow with others Engineers or even doing a reverse-Shadow.

+Co-deliver with someone skilled in such an area, such as Network or Application and Dev, works very well to learn and speed up your Security Review.

 ### Is Azure Landing Zone a prerequisite for a Security Review?